linhbuimai/tour-of-beam/docs/ptransform_01_basic.md

 It takes a `PCollection<V>` and produces a `PCollection<KV<K,V>>`

-- [ ] TODO Learn how to filter the input having type map
+- [ ] TODO: Learn how to filter the input having type map